-Special Flight Permits
+Special Flight Permit

 A Special Flight Permit may be issued to operate a Bermuda registered aircraft where the Certificate of Airworthiness is no longer in force.
-Such cases when a Special Flight Permit may be issued include:
+Those cases when a Special Flight Permit may be issued include:

 - Acceptance Flights – Flying the aircraft for customer acceptance usually before the aircraft is sold and/or registered/de-registered.

 - Ferry Flights for Maintenance – Flying the aircraft to a location where maintenance is to be performed, or to a place of storage.

 - Test Flights after Maintenance – Flying the aircraft following maintenance affecting the aircraft's performance, handling etc., or when required by the manufacturer.

 - Test Flights for Approval of a Modification – Flying the aircraft to test modifications.
 Test flights must be made in accordance with a Flight Test Schedule approved by the state civil aviation authority certifying the modification(s).

 - OTAR Part 21 – Certification of Aircraft, Subpart P – Issue and Renewal of Special Flight Permits

 To apply for a Special Flight Permit, the Bermuda approved CAMO should submit a Special Flight Permit Application – AW-201(p) together with any supporting documentation to the Principal Airworthiness Inspector or alternatively to email@example.com.

 Operators should be aware that aircraft that do not have a valid and in force Certificate of Airworthiness in compliance with ICAO Annex 8 do not have automatic rights of international air navigation under the Chicago Convention.